 Firmware is a big deal.
-Years ago I bought a Fuji X-Pro1 years after release largely because Fuji fixed a lot of early AF issues with aggressive firmware updates.
+Years ago I bought a Fuji X-Pro1 long after its release largely because Fuji fixed a lot of early AF issues with aggressive firmware updates.
 But a large reason why my friend Anthony and I both traded our X-T100s was because of the poor AF.
-We had hoped they would address this with a firmware upgrade (and they may) but they seem to have released the X-T200 instead.
+We had hoped they would address this with a firmware upgrade as they had done with the X-Pro1 (and they may yet) but they seem to have released the X-T200 instead.
 Tamron quickly acknowledged and then addressed an IBIS issue that arose at the wider end of the 70-180mm with some older Sony cameras.
-It would have been fine with my A7III, but this issue impacted the A7II.
+It would have been fine with an A7III, but this issue impacted the A7II.
 But this became an issue when I had to send my A7III out for repair.
 Had thought I may have to turn off IBIS on the A7II until the A7III returned because I thought the firmware would take a while.
 But Tamron released the firmware before the lens arrived at my local camera shop.
 So not only was it addressed.
 It was addressed quickly.
 And I saw no AF issues with the A7II.
 And as another perk firmware updates are done through the camera so no additional hardware is required like Rokinon/Tamron.
 Well done Tamron.

 Better suited to smaller APS-C bodies